OddIntern/SkillConnect/README.md

 - In the XAMPP Control Panel, click the `Admin` button for the **MySQL** module.
 This will open phpMyAdmin in your browser.
 - Click on the **Databases** tab at the top.
 - Under the "Create database" section, enter `skillconnect` in the text field and click `Create`.

+  **c.
+Configure the .env File**

+- Open the `.env` file in your code editor.
+- Update the database credentials to match your XAMPP setup.
+The default username is `root` with no password.

    Open the `.env` file in your code editor and update the database credentials (`DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`) to match your local setup.
    ```env